bbauska/html5-template/html-basics.md

 ```

 <h4>Table Rows</h4>
 <p>The rows can be formed with the help of combination of Table Cells.
+It is
-It is denoted by &lt;tr&gt; and &lt;/tr&gt; tag as a start & end tags.
+denoted by &lt;tr&gt; and &lt;/tr&gt; tag as a start & end tags.</p>

 <h5>Syntax</h5>